-- Both command line and web-based graphic user interface for administration - Can run as a Windows service or a Linux /etc/init.d script - Fully ready to run out of the box without complicated configuration - · Supported on most OSes and databases - Log files can be accessed easily through a distributed web GUI - Easy definition of service classes (VIP jobs, standard jobs, ...) through queues - · Easy integration with schedulers and CLI - Most configuration change are hot-applied, with little to no need for server restarts - Resists most environment failures (database failure, network failure, ...) - · Maintenance jobs are integrated - Can be fully monitored through JMX which make it compatible with most monitoring systems out of the box (a Zabbix template is provided) - Authentication and permissions handling is fully in-box, including an optional PKI to create client certificates.
+- Both command line and web-based graphic user interface for administration - Can run in Docker environments with provided images optimized for development usage as well as scale-out production scenarios (Swarm, Kubernetes...) - Can run as a Windows service or a Linux /etc/init.d script - Fully ready to run out of the box without complicated configuration - · Supported on most OSes and databases - Log files can be accessed easily through a distributed web GUI - Easy definition of service classes (VIP jobs, standard jobs, ...) through queues - · Easy integration with schedulers and CLI - Most configuration changes are hot-applied, with little to no need for server restarts - Resists most environment failures (database failure, network failure, ...) - Maintenance jobs are integrated - Can be fully monitored through JMX which make it compatible with most monitoring systems out of the box (a Zabbix template is provided) - Authentication and permissions handling is fully in-box, including an optional PKI to create client certificates.